 I’m sharing my minimalist approach to Rhode Island clam chowder using very few ingredients.
-My goal is to NOT make enough chowder to feed an army.
-Here’s how you can whip up approximately four cup-sized servings rather quickly.
-And if you want to make more, feel free to double the recipe… or quadruple it if you so desire!
+My goal is not to make enough chowder to feed an army.
+Instead, here’s how you can whip up approximately four cup-sized servings rather quickly.
+If you want to make more, feel free to double the recipe… or quadruple it if you so desire!

-As a native Rhode Islander, my experience with Rhode Island Clam chowder is so often a cup-sized portion, usually as take out, and eaten on the go.
-When you’re in Rhode Island in the summertime, the goal is to get to the beach ASAP.
-So the chowder first gets sampled in the car.
-Then once you get settled on the beach you can kick back and really go in on that cup of clam heaven among the sand and seagulls.
+As a native Rhode Islander, my experience with clam chowder is usually a cup-sized portion eaten on-the-go.
+When you’re in Rhode Island in the summertime, the goal is to get to the beach ASAP, so the chowder first gets sampled in the car.
+Then once you get settled on your blanket at the beach, you can kick back and really go in on that cup of clam heaven among the sand and seagulls.

 Here are three important tips: